Systems Admin

 New Replication Group Wizard showing Multipurpose replication group selected on the Group Type page, and Common_Rep entered on the Name and Domain page with std.local as the domain

 On the Replication Group Members page, click Add.
-In the Select Computers dialog, type SRV01; SRV02, click Check Names, then OK.
-Both servers appear in the members list with their domain.
-Click Next.
+In the Select Computers dialog type SRV01; SRV02, click Check Names, then OK.
+Both servers appear; click Next.

 Select Computers dialog with SRV01; SRV02 entered in the object names field, and the Replication Group Members page showing both SRV01 and SRV02 added in the std.local domain